Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Furthermore, polyglot persistence encourages agility and adaptability, releasing programs from the confines of a single database technology to develop and adjust to changing needs.

-31. How do you ensure compliance with industry standards and regulations in your architecture designs?
+31. How is compliance with industry standards and regulations ensured in architectural designs?

 Ans:

-32. Describe your methodology for identifying and mitigating architecture risks.
+32. What methodology is used for identifying and mitigating architecture risks?

 Ans: